-ARIZONA ADMINISTRATIVE CODE (A.A.C.)
+APPEAL RESOLUTION ARIZONA ADMINISTRATIVE CODE (A.A.C.)
+The written determination by the Contractor concerning an appeal.
 State regulations established pursuant to relevant statutes.
 Referred to in Contract as "Rules."
 AHCCCS Rules are State regulations which have been promulgated by the AHCCCS Administration and published by the Arizona Secretary of State.